Scientific Notation

 It's really important that you understand the format for scientific notation, so let's look at a chart that illustrates a few incorrect and correct ways to write numerals in scientific notation.

 Are you wondering why we have to multiply by 10 to a power?
 Why 10 and not 5 or 3?
-Take a look at this quick example.
+Let's investigate.

 Do you see the pattern?
-We continue to add a 0, or another place to the number three.
+We continue to move another place value to the right when we multiply by 10.

 Notice that the three itself remains unchanged.
-We just continue to add a 0, when we multiply by a larger power of 10.
+We just continue to move the decimal point a certain number of spaces to the right depending on the power of 10 that we are multiplying.

 Shortcut: